 WHAT MAKES THE PROCESSING LAWFUL?

-• For the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract;
+• Necessary for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract

 • for the purposes of the legitimate interests pursued by us.